Billboard Latin Music Award for Reggaeton Album of the Year

 The Billboard Latin Music Award for Reggaeton Album of the Year was an honor presented annually at the Billboard Latin Music Awards, a ceremony that recognizes "the most popular albums, songs, and performers in Latin music, as determined by the sales, radio airplay, streaming and social data that shapes Billboard's weekly charts."
 According to Billboard magazine, the category was "created in response to the growing number of charting titles from the genre" of reggaeton.
-Reggaeton is a genre that has its roots in Latin and Caribbean music.
+Reggaeton is a genre that has roots in Latin and Caribbean music.
 Its sound derived from the Reggae en Español in Panama.

 The accolade was first presented at the eleventh Billboard Latin Music awards in 2005 to Puerto Rican singer Daddy Yankee for his album Barrio Fino (2004).
 The record made Daddy Yankee the first reggaeton act to debut at the top of the Billboard Latin Albums chart and became the best-selling Latin album of the decade (2000-2010) in the United States.
 Yankee also received the accolade at the 2006 and 2008 awards ceremonies for his albums Barrio Fino: En Directo (2005) and El Cartel: The Big Boss (2007).
 Don Omar became the second and only other artist to win the award at the Billboard Latin Music Awards of 2007, where his album King of Kings (2006) was awarded.
 Puerto Rican singer Ivy Queen is the most nominated artist without a win, with three nominations, and the only female nominee.
 The Billboard Latin Music Awards of 2009 introduced thirteen new categories, one of which, the Latin Rhythm Album of the Year award, replaced the accolade for Reggaeton Album of the Year.